The-Minecraft-Scientist/desmoxide/README.md

+## Desmoxide
-desmos god mode but its actually godly.
+desmos, but its incredibly fast

 ### planned features
  * parse and lower desmos expressions to performance-centric, statically typed mid-level IR